guidantas21/Pixel-Runner-Game/README.md

             - It's a class that inherits from the Pygame Sprite class, providing some prebuilt functionalities for sprites
             - A sprite has a image (surface that changes coording to the animation state) and rect (kinda like a hit box)
         - Gravity
-            - To simulate gravity, every frame the y position of the pl
+            - Comming soon...
         - Movement
-            - Jump
+            - Comming soon...
         - Animation
-            - Walking animation
-                - There is a list of images of the player walking
-                -
-        - Update
+            - Comming soon...

     - Obstacle
         - Sprite Class
             - It's a class that inherits from the Pygame Sprite class, providing some prebuilt functionalities for sprites
             - A sprite has a image (surface that changes coording to the animation state) and rect (kinda like a hit box)
         - Types of Obstacle
-            - Fly
-            - Snail
+            - Comming soon...
         - Movement
+            - Comming soon...
         - Animation
-        - Update
+            - Comming soon...

     - Game
-        -
+        - Comming soon...

 4. New features ideas
+    - Comming soon...

 ## How to run the game
 1. Install the [Python Interpreter](https://www.python.org/downloads/)
 2. Install the Pygame Library
     - Command: ```pip install pygame```
+3. Download the source code
+4. Execute the main.py file
+    - Command: ```python main.py```

 ## How to play Pixel Runner
 1. Press the SPACE key to start the game